How do Realtors Get Paid? What Every Buyer and Seller Should Know

 In fact, there are two more entities involved.
 While agents are technically self-employed, they work under the licenses of their respective brokers – two additional people that get paid (one broker on each side of the deal).

-Brokers and agents split the commission, based on a standing agreement between the two, typically 30 to 50%.
+Brokers and agents split the commission, based on a standing agreement between the two, typically between 25% and 50%.

 Real Estate Agent Responsibilities